 Ceramic capacitors are the capacitors that make use of ceramic as a dielectric medium between the two electrodes.
 They typically have a low value of capacitance and are non-polar capacitors.
 A ceramic capacitor is generally round-shaped and orange in colour.

 5. Film Capacitor

-The film capacitors make use of a plastic film as a dielectric material.
+The film capacitors make use of plastic film as a dielectric material.
 They are most commonly used in applications where stability, low inductance, and low price is desirable.
-Further film capacitors can be classified as polyester film, metallized film, polypropylene film, PTE film, and polystyrene film capacitor.
+Further, film capacitors can be classified as polyester film, metallized film, polypropylene film, PTE film, and polystyrene film capacitors.

 6. Mica Capacitor